-Content creators are always chasing that picture-perfect shot, whether they are traversing the globe or in the comfort of their own home.
+Content creators are always chasing a picture-perfect shot, whether they are traversing the globe or in the comfort of their own home.
 However, many creators struggle with understanding what they need and what goes into building a functional and aesthetically pleasing studio.
 With the rise of online mega-retailers like Amazon, it has never been easier to purchase quality studio equipment at reasonable prices.

 Lighting Your Studio